Arcanidus/addons/vlc/README.md

-# Home Assistant Add-on: VLC
+# Home Assistant Add-on: VLC RUSH INSTANCE 2

 Allow Home Assistant to use your local device as Media Player.